IBM-Bluemix-Docs/security-advisor/setup-network.md

 ## Enabling Network Insights
 {: #network-enable}

-You can connect an instance of Cloud Object Storage and enable Network Insights by using the Security Advisor UI.
+You can connect an instance of Cloud Object Storage and enable Network Insights by using the {{site.data.keyword.security-advisor_short}} UI.

 1. Navigate to the [Security dashboard](https://{DomainName}/security-advisor#/overview) in the console.
 2. Go to the **Settings** tab.